wadaniel/korali/docs/source/using/parallel.rst

    :height: 250
    :align: center

-This is the general case for the :ref:`Distributed Conduit <module-conduit-distributed>`, in which worker teams can contains more than one rank.
+This is the general case for the :ref:`Distributed Conduit <module-conduit-distributed>`, in which worker can contain more than one rank.
 For example,

 .. code-block:: cpp

    korali::setKoraliMPIComm(MPI_COMM_WORLD);
    k["Conduit"]["Type"] = "Distributed";
-   k["Conduit"]["Ranks Per Team"] = 4;
+   k["Conduit"]["Ranks Per Worker"] = 4;

 The model function should expect an MPI Communicator object and operate upon it as in the following example: